tilt-dev/tilt.build/blog/_posts/2019-11-13-local-resource.md

   - docker
   - tilt
 ---
+Tilt has an exciting new feature that we hope will make your Tiltfile more efficient, and let you keep your entire workflow at your fingertips when using Tilt.

 Once upon a time, you might have written the following line in your Tiltfile:

 ```